fabrice-chezeaux/caml-query-builder/README.md

 # A simple Caml Query Builder - Python

 [CAML](https://docs.microsoft.com/en-us/sharepoint/dev/schema/query-schema) is a query language for filter SharePoint lists.
-This library expose some classes for build the '<query></query>' part of the query for the most common usages.
+This library expose some classes for build the 'query' part of the query for the most common usages.

 ## Usage exemples